mats68/schemagenerator/README.md

 - label hint etc. as function
 - check if form has changed
 - check if grid record has changed
+- types for schema, component
 - ev grid: sub-schemaManger
 - all readonly
+- validation
+  panel with all errors, (mit Feldnamen am anfang, can jump)
 - Components: select, radio, ja/nein Panel,Date, Sidenav ?, Tabs ?
 - Validation
   - disabled (input, check, btn...)